lavishpal/kestra-kube-green/README.md

 # 🌿 kube-green Automation with Kestra

-Automate `kube-green` sleep schedules in Kubernetes using [Kestra](https://kestra.io), with daily flows that apply `SleepInfo` CRDs and notify via Slack.
+This is project is created for [Kestra Hackweek by WeMakeDevs](https://www.wemakedevs.org/) Automate `kube-green` sleep schedules in Kubernetes using [Kestra](https://kestra.io), with daily flows that apply `SleepInfo` CRDs and notify via Slack.

 ---